 How much money should I bring?

 At camp, there are two places where you’ll end up spending money.
-The first is the Snack Shop where soda, snacks, juices, and camp shirts are sold.
-(Shirts tend to be around $10-$15 and food products are about $1.50 on average).
+The first is the Snack Shop where soda, snacks, candy, and camp shirts are sold.
+Shirts tend to be around $10-$15, sweatshirts are $25, and food items are between $1-$5.
 The second are offerings that are collected during the evening services.
 One night the offering will go toward missions, another night to support the Tim Bock Memorial Scholarship Fund, which provides scholarships.
 The other offerings benefit the ministry of the camp.

 Can I bring a cell phone?